 Some customers report that their beds came with dings and scratches, and the wooden parts may not fit together perfectly.

 Made of durable metal that holds up well as a main bed.
-Offers easy DIY assembly.
+Offers easy assembly.
 Legs have slight bend to highlight the sleigh design.
-Includes a headboard and footboard, but the footboard is optional if you have a small bedroom.
-Frame has a textured black finish that can work with a variety of décor styles.
+Includes a headboard and footboard.
+Frame has a textured black finish.

 Has a somewhat rough finish, so the frame can collect dust.
-Some users report the bed arriving with parts missing.
+Some beds arrived with parts missing.

 Frame is made of solid poplar hardwood that’s extremely sturdy and durable.
 Headboard and footboard are padded with foam and upholstered with soft velour.
-Footboard has a low profile to fit better in smaller spaces.
-Button tufting accents on the headboard and nail heads on the sides add more decorative details.
-Available in king and queen sizes.
+Attractive button tufting accents on the headboard.

 Extremely heavy, so it takes two or more to move it into place.
 Requires a box spring.

 Doesn’t require a box spring.
-Construction is solid; bed has a reasonable amount of weight to it at 72.6 lb.
+Construction is solid; bed has a reasonable amount of weight to it at 72.6 pounds.
 Ideal for older kids and teens; could be turned into guest room furniture.
-Warranty of 1 year.

 Only available for twin beds.
 Some people dislike the contrast hardware against the finish.
-Weight capacity is only 220 lb.
+Weight capacity is only 220 pounds.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.